Bira/octopus-carnival/_drafts/wir-mm-4e-vampire.md

 ## The Numbers

+Monster Manual Vampires are built using templates, in a way similar to death knights and liches.
+By the time of the monster vault the concept of rigid monster templates had been dropped, so vampires there are built from scratch following similar guidelines.

 Both types of vampire are Medium Natural Humanoids with the Undead keyword.
 They have Darkvision and the usual undead traits: immunity to disease and poison and resistance to necrotic damage (10).
 Most also have some vulnerability to radiant